-The Battery Storage and Grid Integration Program is led by Dr Lachlan Blackhall and a team of seven research and professional staff collectively known as the Leadership Group.
+The Battery Storage and Grid Integration Program is led by Professor Lachlan Blackhall and a team of seven research and professional staff collectively known as the Leadership Group.
 The Leadership Group meets regularly to drive the strategic direction for the program.

 The Leadership Group

 Professor Lachlan Blackhall is Entrepreneurial Fellow and Head, Battery Storage and Grid Integration Program at The Australian National University.
 Previously, he led the development of capabilities to monitor, optimise and control residential solar generation and battery storage, as well as the development of virtual power plant technology to aggregate energy storage to deliver services to energy networks, markets and utilities.

 Andrew Fraser is an electrical engineer and entrepreneur with 15 years experience in the energy sector.
 Andrew is currently Leader, Engagement, Regulation and Standards within the Battery Storage and Grid Integration Program.
 Andrew was previously the Network Innovation Team Leader at TasNetworks and led new energy projects including the Bruny Island Battery Trial.
 Andrew is an active industry leader, and EnergyLab mentor.

 Alexey M. Glushenkov is an Associate Professor in the Research School of Chemistry and a Research Lead in Battery Materials in the ANU Battery Storage and Grid Integration Program, a joint initiative with the Research School of Engineering.

 Laura is an experienced innovator and engineer with a demonstrated history of working across multiple industries and has been central to delivering on large customer-focussed projects such as Bruny Island Battery Trial.
 She has had a diverse work history spanning field testing, power system analysis, planning, innovation, and most recently economics & business models.